brodriguez8774/Python_ParallelGuiTutorial/readme.md

 #### Before we Start
 Before we start, there are some important things to note about parallelization in Python:
-* There are a few ways to implement paralellization, but the easiest is probably through the ``multiprocessing`` system library.
+* There are a few ways to implement parallelization, but the easiest is probably through the ``multiprocessing`` system library.
 * The ``multiprocessing`` library can implement either multiprocessing or multithreading.
     * Standard ``multiprocessing`` is used to implement multiprocessing.